Savaliya-Ravi/Voyage_X_Main/README.md

 - [Team Roles and Responsibilities](#-team-roles-and-responsibilities)

 # 🛫 Fly with VoyageX
-We are VoyageX—a crew of six ambitious minds charting bold paths through innovation, collaboration, and technical excellence.
+We are VoyageX, a crew of six ambitious minds charting bold paths through innovation, collaboration, and technical excellence.
 With strengths spanning Information Technology, Automotive Engineering, and Project Management, our team thrives on solving complex problems with creative precision.
-Fueled by curiosity and guided by teamwork, VoyageX is where diverse expertise meets shared ambition—ready to lift ideas off the ground and take them further than imagined.
+Fueled by curiosity and guided by teamwork, VoyageX is where diverse expertise meets shared ambition, ready to lift ideas off the ground and take them further than imagined.

 # 🎯 Our Mission